Seff00/Projects/Text-Based RPG/Description.md

 This is my first project that I completed in NUS (during the semester break of my second year).

-This program is a simple text-based role-playing game (RPG).
-First of all, it introduces a scenario to the user in the terminal.
-It also asks the user for an input decision at periodic intervals.
-I have included the general steps that I took to built the program, as well as additional challenges (some of which I have implemented).
-These are commented in story.py.
+This program is a straightforward text-based role-playing game (RPG).
+It starts off by presenting a scenario to the user in the terminal.
+At various intervals, the user is also prompted to make a decision.
+I've listed the general steps I took to create the program, along with some additional challenges and features (some of which I have implemented).
+These are presented in story.py.

-To run the program, ensure that all three files: story.py, battle.py and characters.py are in the same folder.
-Then run story.py on an IDE.
-The user will input his/her commands in the terminal.
-The instructions for the game itself should be self-explanatory (although it might require a few tries for some of the inputs).

-I welcome you to play this simple RPG before looking through the lines of code.
-Have fun!
+Ensure that story.py, battle.py, and characters.py are all located in the same folder in order to run the program.
+Next, launch an IDE and run story.py.
+The user will type their commands into the terminal.
+The game's instructions should be clear to understand on their own (although some of the input decisions might require a few tries).

+Enjoy the game and hope you have fun!